Drought Declaration in Effect

 - Livestock Forage Program (LFP) - provides compensation to eligible livestock producers who suffered grazing losses for covered livestock due to drought.

-- Emergency Conservation Program (ECP) provides cost share, up to 75% of the producer's actual costs, to provide emergency water during periods of severe drought (specifically for grazing and confined livestock and existing irrigation systems for orchards and vineyards).
+- Emergency Conservation Program (ECP) - provides cost share, up to 75% of the producer's actual costs, to provide emergency water during periods of sever drought (specifically for grazing and confined livestock and existing orchards and vineyards).
 Approved practices and measures my include:

-- Maine State Housing Authority: Home Repair Program - Note: Applicants are encouraged to apply but will be waitlisted until funds are made available.
+- Maine State Housing Authority - Home Repair Program - Note: Applicants are encouraged to apply but will be waitlisted until funds are made available.
 Funds may be appropriated at any point in time.
 This program provides help to low-income homeowners who cannot afford necessary home repairs in the form of a grant and can assist with such things as well repairs or replacements.

 - USDA Rural Development: Single Family Housing Loans and Grants - Note: Applicants will be waitlisted until funds are congressionally appropriated for the next fiscal year.
 This program provides loans to very-low-income homeowners to repair, improve or modernize their homes or grants to elderly very-low-income homeowners to remove health and safety hazards.

 Experiencing a dry well?
 Take the Dry Well Survey!

 Citizens who may be experiencing low water levels in wells are also encouraged to take the following steps: